afollestad/material-dialogs/README.md

 ### What's New

+This is a fork of the main progect that adds a couple of preference dialogs

 See the project's Releases page for a list of versions with their changelogs.

 [ ![View Releases](http://dabuttonfactory.com/b.png?t=View%20Releases&f=sans-serif-Bold&ts=14&tc=ffffff&c=5&bgt=unicolored&bgc=1466A7&hp=20&vp=11) ](https://github.com/afollestad/material-dialogs/releases)